carp-sushi/js2wasm/README.md

 changes:

 - Change naming, make company agnostic (i.e. Shopify -> Cmd).
-- Remove Wasm optimization (can be done later with `wasm-opt`)
+- Remove hard-coded Wasm optimization (can be done later with `wasm-opt`).
-- Reference quickjs-wasm-rs as a lib from crates.io
+- Reference quickjs-wasm-rs as a lib from crates.io.